Syrian rebels edge towards Aleppo's ancient heart

 Government snipers are not far away, he says, but the large grin on his face never flickers.

-"We are standing on the first point of defense for the rebels and for liberated Aleppo.
-From this point here, the main square of the city, Saadallah al-Jabri, is somewhere around 700 meters away from there," he said.
+"We are standing on the first point of defence for the rebels and for liberated Aleppo.
+From this point here, the main square of the city, Saadallah al-Jabri, is somewhere around 700 metres away from there," he said.

 "With God's help, we will advance towards it further in the coming days and liberate it from the enemy," said Mohammed.